Multi-keyboard/Multi-tests/2x2/README.md

 The LEDS will only be powered from the USB port, not from the programming power.
 **Regulator**
 We will combine them with a LDO regulator (for the MCU only) to power it from (5V - Vf) => 3.3V.

+### Switches, Diodes, Leds

+This was a hard one.
+Cherry MX switches only supports 1.6x1.7x0.6mm size leds at most.
+Let's use Gateron switches which are cheaper and supports something like 9x3mm.
+Led choice is now larger.
+APA102-2020 looks good.
+They fit, they have a SPI interface.